Nicotine Anonymous: The Program and The Tools

 The power of meetings is the group support we receive.
 We have a remarkable similarity of experience and a shared goal of freedom from nicotine.
 In meetings, we share our experience, strength, and hope.
 Most of us have found that at every meeting someone, somehow, has said something that touches us.
 Someone with our same weakness has shown us a way to be strong; someone who was without hope has been inspired to hope and then sparked our own hope; someone has used humor to overcome a difficulty, and reminded us to keep a light touch in our own lives.

-Meetings are a powerful tool in our program.
+Meetings are a powerful Tool in our program.
 Attending on a regular basis strengthens our resolve and commitment to be nicotine free.
 We experience acceptance and support as we share without fear of cross talk, unsolicited advice, or criticism.
 We learn to keep the focus on ourselves and to share with honesty and love.
 We do not need to analyze the recovery process.
 We only know it works, so we keep coming back!

-The Phone List
+The Group Contact List

 For those groups that offer lists, the customary etiquette is to call during the day or early evening.
 Even calls at unusual hours are forgiven if you are in urgent need of support to maintain your abstinence.
 Some groups also include e-mail addresses.